 MEET ELSHANE.
-Elshane is a celebrity fashion stylist and fashion blogger based in Los Angeles, CA. A leading “pop star stylist” in Hollywood, her typical day is spent on set of a music video, album cover shoot, or behind the scenes of a red carpet look.
+Elshane is a celebrity fashion stylist and fashion blogger who has worked for years in Los Angeles, CA, but is now back in her native NYC.
+A leading “pop star stylist” in Hollywood, her typical day is spent on set of a music video, album cover shoot, or behind the scenes of a red carpet look.
 She is also responsible for large-scale corporate rebranding, as key wardrobe stylist on set of global technology commercials and advertising campaigns.

 Street Cred: A costume she designed for a pop star’s world tour is on display at the Hard Rock Hall of Fame!